mikechamberlain/coding-standards/README.md

 _Fail as quickly and as loudly as possible._

-This gives us the greatest chance of knowing about - and therefore fixing - the problem.
-Don't be tempted to hide exceptions from the user simply to "improve" the UX.
+We can only fix the problems we know about.
+Therefore, don't be tempted to hide exceptions from the user simply to "improve" the UX.
 This just leads to long-term difficult-to-diagnose inconsistencies and weirdness.

 ### Catching exceptions